sean-io/sean-io/README.md

 <!--
 - ✨ I’m currently working on...
 -->
-🌱 I'm currently learning about new ML Ops, data orchestration, and LLM tooling \
+🌱 I'm currently learning about new data ops architecture, ML Ops, and LLM tooling \
 💬 Glad to talk about the next tech disruptor, high value data stack applicaions, sci-fi content, and parent life

 <!--